 Even though only 2.5% of the population fit the diagnostic criteria for short stature, it is one of the most common reasons for referral to a pediatric endocrinologist.
-Parents and children alike are worried about the social implications of a reduced adult height.
+Parents and children alike are worried about the social implications of reduced adult height.
 Sports activities, stress level, and partner choices are all affected by height.

 Boys are more likely than girls to be referred to the endocrinologist for short stature; however, just because a child is considered “short” does not mean that he/she is outside of average, but how does a pediatrician determine the average to which to compare the child?